zhmcclient/python-zhmcclient/docs/development.rst

     $ make end2end

+The end2end tests import the zhmcclient modules from the local directory, even when the zhmcclient package is installed in the Python environment.

 By default, the HMC inventory file named ``.zhmc_inventory.yaml`` in the home directory of the current user is used.
 A different path name can be specified with the ``TESTINVENTORY`` environment variable.